sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/2-ER-Models-and-Diagrams/1-Introduction-to-ER-diagrams.md

 ## What are relations
 Represented by a diamond shape that connects two or more entities.
-So a relation is a ways to connect multiple entities.
+So a relation is a way to connect multiple entities.

 Naturally speaking, a relation is a *verb*.
 Verb because there is some interaction/relation-colloquial between the objects.
 ![](../../../../assets/1-Introduction-to-ER-diagrams-image-2-6718f520.png)